-This draft ESD has been prepared to include the work to be carried out and reported on in the Impact Assessment Report (IAR) to meet the requirements of the EP Act.
-The ToR document, which was prepared as a requirement of section 146(B) of the EPBC Act, specifies what must be included in the IAR and to meet requirements for Matters of National Environmental Significance (MNES under the EPBC Act).
+This draft ESD has been prepared to include the work to be carried out and reported on in the Impact Assessment Report (IAR) to meet the requirements of the Environmental Review Document under the EP Act.
+The ToR document, which was prepared as a requirement of section 146(1B) of the EPBC Act, specifies what must be included in the IAR and to meet requirements for matters of national environmental significance (MNES under the EPBC Act).
 The IAR will be developed as a streamlined report that meets the requirements of both the State EP Act and Commonwealth EPBC Act.

-Key streamlining components of the assessment process are summarised below and presented in Figure 1
+Key streamlining components of the assessment process are summarised below and presented in Figure 1.

 - 1. Environmental Scoping Document / Terms of Reference - a.
 The draft ToR and Environmental Scoping Document (ESD) will be released for public consultation concurrently (i.e., released on the same day for 4 weeks). - b.
 Draft ESD / ToR are publicly advertised. - c.
 ESD / ToR finalised considering comments. - 2.
-Impact Assessment Report (IAR) - a.
+Impact Assessment Report (IAR) / Environmental Review Document. - a.
 A single IAR document is prepared that meets requirements for both Commonwealth and State assessment documents.
 MNES impact assessment will have dedicated chapter/s. - 3.
-The Sustainable Development Plan (the Plan) - a.
+The Strategic Assessment Plan (the Plan). - a.
 Covers management of the KSIA, with conservation commitments for MNES. - b.
 The draft Plan will be released for consultation, at the same time as IAR. - c.
 Single public exhibition period for the IAR and draft Plan. - d.
-Consultation on Plan and IAR will be undertaken at the same time by the State on behalf of the State and Commonwealth.
+Consultation on Plan and IAR will be undertaken at the same time by the State on behalf of the State and Commonwealth. - e.

-- e.
 All documents published on the State's website and the State provides comments on the Plan to DCCEEW for review. - 4.
-Response to Submissions / Supplementary Report (IAR / Plan) - a.
+Supplementary Report / Response to Submissions (IAR / Plan) - a.
 Single document that addresses submissions and further information relating to the evaluation of impacts and meets requirements for both Response to Submissions document under State EP Act process and Supplementary Report under Part 10 EPBC Act process. - 5.
 EPA Bulletin EPA prepares Report and Recommendations to the Minister. - a.
 This is prepared parallel to DCCEEW's report / briefing to its Minister. - 6.
-Approval by WA Minister for Environment occurs (if the Proposal is deemed environmentally acceptable). - 7.
+Approval by WA Minister for Environment occurs. - 7.
 Appeals period / Appeals considered. - 8.
-Endorsement by Federal Minister following finalisation of WA Appeals process (if the Proposal is deemed environmentally acceptable). - 9.
+Endorsement by Federal Minister following finalisation of WA Appeals process. - 9.
 Approval of Classes of Actions.